India Drought Monitor

 Want to learn more or contribute to the IDM effort?
 Here are some ways:

-Contact the Authors Download Data Read This Week's Summary
+Contact the Authors Explore the Data Read This Week's Summary